 When you enroll with Hoosier Care Connect, you must select your health plan and choose either Anthem or Managed Health Services (MHS) as the provider.
-For more information about the plans, visit www.in.gov/medicaid/members/26.htm or call the Hoosier Care Connect Helpline at 1-866-963-7383.
+For plan information, visit in.gov/medicaid/members/26.htm or call the Hoosier Care Connect Helpline at 1-866-963-7383.

-Contact information for Hoosier Care Connect by health plan:
+Contact Information for Hoosier Care Connect by health plan: